Troubleshooting

 Step 1

-In the CDO navigation bar on the left, click Objects and choose an option.
+In the Security Cloud Control navigation bar on the left, click Objects and choose an option.

 Step 2